Slamy/Wiki_MiSTer/USB-Hub-daughter-board.md

 ![photo](pictures/USBHub_4.jpg)
 ![photo](pictures/USBHub_5.jpg)

-Hub allow to use the power from either Micro-USB or external power.
-Second option is preferred - it will prevent USB over-current triggering.
-In case external power is used, small cut point (shown on picture) should be cut (or leave Micro-USB +5V wire non-soldered)!
+The Hub add-on board allows you to use power from Micro-USB or external power.
+External power is preferred as this will prevent USB over-current triggering.
+In case external power is used, a small cut point (shown on picture) should be cut (or you can leave the Micro-USB +5V wire unsoldered)!

 ![photo](pictures/USBHub_ext_power_1.jpg)
 ![photo](pictures/USBHub_ext_power_2.jpg)